 Man, it’s hot.

 Of course it’s hot.
 It’s summer in Louisiana.
-And that means time for ice, cold beer.
+And that means time for iced cold beer.

-See below for a list of breweries you can stop by and visit or pick up a sample or two in your local grocer.
+See below for two incredible local breweries you can stop by and visit or pick up a sample or two in your local grocer.

 Image courtesy of Parish Brewing